-g) that some Administrations classify the non-beam WPT energy transfer as an ISM application, even for operation outside bands designated for ISM use;

-h) that some Administrations classify non-beam WPT systems as Short-Range Devices, and operating in some bands listed in Recommendation ITU-R SM.1896 and Report ITU-R SM.2153;

 i) that in the absence of a load, the WPT shuts off and only periodically polls or searches for the load, with very low duty cycle;

-j) that for WPT (non-beam), the radiated power is much lower than RF power transferred.
-Most power is transferred to the receiver through mechanisms such as capacitive, resonant and inductive coupling;
+j) that for non-beam WPT, the radiated power is much lower than RF power transferred. (most power is transferred to the receiver through mechanisms such as capacitive, resonant and inductive coupling);

-k) that at VLF, LF and MF frequencies the environment is already very noisy relative to the victim’s thermal noise floor, due to atmospheric and man-made noise;

-l) that duration or power limits can be placed on WPT,
+k) that Recommendation ITU-R SM.1056 on the limitation of radiation from ISM equipment recommends that administrations consider the use of the latest edition of CISPR publication 11, and that these limits do not necessarily protect radio communication services,

 noting

 a) that the International Electrotechnical Commission (IEC) has published a Technical Report IEC/TR 62869 on Wireless Power Transfer for audio, video and multimedia systems and equipment developed by TC 100;

-b) that the IEC 61980 series, International Standard Organization (ISO) 19363, and the Society of Automotive Engineers (SAE) International J2954 are developing international standards intended for global and regional harmonization on electric vehicle WPT systems;

-c) that Resolution Global Standards Collaboration (GSC)-17/34 resolves to facilitate a strong and effective standards collaboration on WPT in terms of protocol, regulatory and interoperability aspects;

-d) that this Recommendation will assist administrations in applying RR No. 15.13 to prevent harmful interference to a radiocommunication service from equipment used for industrial, scientific and medical applications;

-e) that Recommendation ITU-R SM.1056 on the limitation of radiation from ISM equipment recommends that administrations consider the use of the latest edition of CISPR publication 11;

-f) that APT Report APT/AWG/REP-62 and Report ITU-R SM.2303 discuss WPT using technologies other than radio frequency beam,
+b) that APT Report APT/AWG/REP-62 and Report ITU-R SM.2303 discuss WPT using technologies other than radio frequency beam;

+c) that APT Report APT/AWG/REP-87 studies the survey results of non-beam WPT operating in 100 – 300kHz frequency range;

+d) that APT Report APT/AWG/REP-91 studies the compatibility between non-beam WPT devices and incumbent radio services, including the standard frequency and time signal, maritime radio, automatic train stop system, amateur radio, AM broadcasting and radio astronomy services;

+e) that Report ITU-R SM.2449 discusses the impact analyses of non-beam inductive WPT operating in the 100 - 148.5kHz frequency range;

+f) that Recommendation ITU-R SM.2129 recommends frequency ranges for operation of non-beam WPT systems for mobile and portable devices,

 recommends

-that administrations should consider as a guideline the use of the frequency range listed in the following table for the operation of non-beam WPT systems and should take steps to ensure that radiocommunication services including the standard frequency and time signal service and the radio astronomy service are protected from WPT operations, including consideration of unwanted radio frequency energy (such as radiated electromagnetic disturbances) falling into all bands.
+1 that administrations should consider as a guideline the use of the frequency range, or portions thereof, listed in Table 1 below for the operation of non-beam WPT systems for mobile and portable devices;

+2 that necessary steps should be taken to ensure that non-beam WPT applications and equipment do not cause harmful interference to radiocommunication services, including the standard frequency and time signal service and the radio astronomy service, so that these remain protected from radio frequency energy emanating from WPT equipment and falling into all bands.

 Table 1

-Frequency range for operation of non-beam WPT systems
+Frequency range for operation of non-beam WPT systems for mobile and portable devices